BEMEOW/bemeowapp/README.md

 - **Codebase Quality**:
   - This is our first React project.
   - Some areas of redundancy and hardcoding surely exist but do not compromise core functionality.
-  - Some scripts are currently not in active use
+  - Some scripts are currently not in active use.
-  - Phantom Wallet suppressions have served early investor trist and are now commented out here.
+  - Phantom wallet suppressions served early investor trust and are now commented out.

 - **Console Outputs**: Disabled to reduce performance impact from wallet SDK logs.